usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 In the last section, you created a multi-step workflow and watched how data evolved across chained tasks.
 Now, you will learn how to **save task outputs as artifacts**.

-We will build on :ref:`tutorial-building-a-multi-step-workflow`, adding artifact-saving logic.
+You will build on :ref:`tutorial-building-a-multi-step-workflow`, adding artifact-saving logic.

 .. admonition:: Learn More

-   See :ref:`Artifacts: explanation <explanation-artifacts>` to learn what the purpose of artifacts is.
+   See :ref:`Artifacts: explanation <explanation-artifacts>` to learn about the purpose of artifacts.